Ashitosh-Dhapate/Ashitosh-Dhapate/README.md

 ### Hi there 👋

 I am full stack developer by profession.
 I love to learn new technologies and solve various real life problems using them.
 I believe in peer to peer communication for problem solving and it's my passion to motivate others.
 Teaching is my hobby and whenever I get free time I invest it to train people in various technologies that I know.
+If I get free time from all this I do social work :)

 <br>

 ### Here are some current stuffs about me:

-- 🔭 I’m currently working on <b>Spring Boot</b>
+- 🔭 I’m currently working as <b>Graduate Teaching Assistant at Purdue University</b>
-- 🌱 I’m currently mastering <b>Cyber Security</b>
+- 🌱 I’m currently pursuing  <b>Master's in Computer Science from Purdue University</b>
 - 💬 Contact me here: <b>dhapateashu.ad@gmail.com</b>
 - 📫 Reach me at: [Webpage](https://ashitosh-dhapate.github.io/)